Published:

 Insight: Users want to stay in control and need to gain trust by understanding the decision-making process, such as how time-of-use tariff optimization works and its savings potential.

 Takeaway: A smart energy app should provide transparency behind time of use decisions, for example by showing savings potential of shifting consumption to lower price periods.
+Energy analytics helps users understand how dynamic pricing and automation optimize their energy flow, ensuring they feel in control even if they don’t manually adjust their settings frequently.
 Even if users don’t deep dive into the topic regularly, having the feature available helps instil trust and control knowing that this is possible.

 5. Simplify options